massdriver-cloud/aws-aurora-postgresql/README.md

 [![Issues][issues_shield]][issues_url]
 [![MIT License][license_shield]][license_url]

 Amazon Aurora is a fully managed relational database engine that's compatible with PostgreSQL.
 Aurora includes a high-performance storage subsystem.
 Its PostgreSQL-compatible database engines are customized to take advantage of that fast distributed storage.
 The underlying storage grows automatically as needed.
 An Aurora cluster volume can grow to a maximum size of 128 tebibytes (TiB).
 Aurora also automates and standardizes database clustering and replication, which are typically among the most challenging aspects of database configuration and administration.

 ---

-_Note:_ Engine versions and applicable instance types in `massdriver.yaml` are generated via scripts in `hack/`.
-Run `make massdriver.yaml` to update.

 ## Design

-For detailed information, check out our [Operator Guide](operator.md) for this bundle.
+For detailed information, check out our [Operator Guide](operator.mdx) for this bundle.

 ## Usage